Tour Information

 Food Allergies/Requirements: We cannot guarantee that all food allergies can be accommodated at every destination.
 Participants with significant food allergies or special dietary requirements should bring appropriate foods with them for those times when their needs cannot be met.
 Announced meal times are always approximate depending on how the day unfolds.
 Participants who need to eat according to a fixed schedule should bring supplemental food.
 Please contact the WINGS office if you have any questions.

-TRANSPORTATION: Travel will mostly be by minibus, with 4wd jeeps used in a few localities such as in the Las Tangaras area.
+TRANSPORTATION: Travel will mostly be by minibus, with 4wd jeeps used in a few localities such as in the Las Tangaras area and above Jardin.
 In some areas, van travel will alternate with jeep rides to the higher elevations.

 Note that jeep rides can be rough and cramped for short distances.
-Participants must be willing and able to ride in any seat in our tour vehicles.
+Participants must be willing to take their turn to ride in any seat in tour vehicles.